ibm-cloud-docs/get-support/faq.md

 As an {{site.data.keyword.cloud_notm}} customer, you can escalate support cases to surface critical issues.
 To escalate a case, go to the [Support Center](/unifiedsupport/supportcenter){: external} and contact IBM Cloud Support by phone or chat.
 Provide your existing case number, the business impact of your issue, and a request to escalate the case.

-If you have a Basic support plan, access to support is through cases only; you can add a comment requesting escalation within the case.
+If you have a Basic support plan, access to support is through cases only.
 If your support inquiry requires a more immediate response, consider [upgrading to a Premium or Advanced support plan](/docs/get-support?topic=get-support-get-supportfaq#support-plan).

 For more information, see [Escalating support cases](/docs/get-support?topic=get-support-escalation).